tmobile/t-rover/android/README.md

-# t-rover - Android Image Capture progra and Nodejs serve
+# trover - Android Image Capture client program and Nodejs server

-Trover in this directory has a complete Android program for capturing images from the camera and sending those images via http to a server.
-Trover_server contains all the code to receive said images and save them to a directory structure.
-Trover_server is a very simple program written using nodejs and will run pretty much anywhere.
+trover in this directory has a complete Android program for capturing images from the camera and sending those images via http to a server.
+Trover_server contains all the code to receive said images and save them to a directory structure. trover_server is a very simple program written using nodejs and will run pretty much anywhere.
 I have it running on a mac and raspberry pi zero.

 To compile and change the Android program you will need Android Studio from here: